aorogat/Data-Science-and-Software-Engineering/Data Analyst/README.md

 # Data Analyst
-In this section, I show the required skills to be a Data Analyst.
-All the courses are in Arabic.
+The figure below shows the required skills to be a Data Analyst.
+Each rectangle in the figure has a crossponding course where all the courses are in Arabic.
 ![Data Analysis](DataAnalyst.png)

 ## Programming series